Get your certified Rhode Island Birth Certificate

 Learn how to order a Rhode Island birth certificate from the Rhode Island Department of Health (RIDOH).
 The state fee for in-person orders is $22.00 and $25.00 for mail-in certificate requests, while additional copies can be obtained for $18.00 each.
 The current processing time is 2 to 4 weeks.
 Replacements can be requested by the person on record and authorized individuals, such as family members and legal representatives.

-You can now order Rhode Island birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Rhode Island birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Rhode Island Department of Health (RIDOH) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the RIDOH by following the specific steps and meeting certain requirements.
 Before proceeding, verify the cost, eligibility, requirements, and processing times to ensure that the RIDOH approves your application.

 Requesting a Rhode Island birth certificate through our online filing service is quick and easy.